 Considering selling health products online?
 If so, you need to think long and hard about how you market the products and, specifically, the claims you make in relation to the benefits consumers will gain from the products.
 Get it wrong, and you may end up like Wellness Support Network, Inc., a company just hit with a $2.2 million judgment for making false and deceptive claims regarding their diabetes products.
+The FTC is militant when it comes to truth in advertising online for health products.

 Wellness Support Network, Inc. created and sold Diabetic Packs and Insulin Resistance Packs online.
 Testimony suggested the two products contained identical mixes of vitamins, minerals and plant herbs.
 The company advertised the products with phrases like “Diabetes Breakthrough” and “clinically proven natural solution to diabetes with a 90% success rate.”
 The company went on to claim: